PedestrianDynamics/DL4PuDe/README.md

 #### Content
 1. Source code of the framework.
 2. How to install and use the framework?
-3. Source code for building and training supervised CNN architictures.
+3. Source code for building and training CNN-based classifiers.
-4. Source code with patch-based test sets for evaluating the CNN-based classifiers.
+4. Source code with patch-based RAFT-MIM test sets for evaluating the trained CNN-based classifiers.
 5. Generated CNN-based classifiers.
 6. Experiments videos.

 #### Goal
 `Dl4PuDe` aims to automatically detect pushing behavior at patch level in videos.
-In particular,  it focuses on videos of crowded event entrances captured by static top-view cameras.
+In particular,  it exploits video recordings of crowded entrances captured by a top-view static camera.
 #### Pushing behavior defention
 <table border="0" width="100%" align="center">
 <tr>